Do Pet Sitters Really Need A License? How Occupational Licenses Are Hurting The Economy

 “Some economists say more licensing has contributed to less mobile labor markets, because people don’t move between jobs as much, as well as to declining economic dynamism in the United States, particularly in the rate of new business creation,” Wiens says.

-The effect is felt strongly by low-income workers, according to a study by Stephen Slivinski, a senior economist at the conservative Goldwater Institute.
+The effect is felt strongly by low-income workers, according to a study by Stephen Slivinski, a senior research fellow at Arizona State University.
 He finds that states with the most licensing requirements on low-income jobs tend to have the fewest opportunities for low-income workers.
 Louisiana, Oregon, and Mississippi have the most of these requirements, he says; Vermont, South Dakota, and Ohio have the fewest.
 In a 2012 report, the Institute of Justice looked at the requirements on 102 low- or moderate-licensed jobs.
 On average, they required nine months of training, at least one exam, and the payment of $209 in fees.

 Licensed companies enjoy a 15% “licensing premium” compared to unlicensed ones, Kleiner and Kreuger show.
 But, licensing arrangements themselves can seem quite random, not a function of real safety or service concerns.
 “Two states may have vastly different requirements for getting a license, which raises the question about the the arbitrary nature of these regulations,” Wiens says.